 7. The State of the World

 Keep your eyes on the news for any length of time and you’ll see it’s just one endless cycle of war, violent attacks, fragile economies, failing companies, and environmental disasters.
 It’s easy to think the world is headed downhill fast.
 Who knows?
 Maybe it is.
 Successful people don’t worry about that.
 They aren’t caught up in things they can’t control.
 Instead, they focus their energy on directing the two things that are completely within their power—their attention and their effort.
-They focus their attention on all the things they’re grateful for, and they look for the good that’s happening in the world.
-They focus their effort on doing what they can every single day to improve their own lives and the world around them.
-These small steps are all it takes to make the world a better place.
+They focus their attention on the things they’re grateful for, and they look for the good that’s happening in the world.
+They focus their effort on doing what they can every single moment to improve their own lives and the world around them.

 Bringing It All Together